How do breakouts form?

 Breakout formation begins with a blocked hair follicle/pore.
 This is caused by thickened dead skin cells building up due to the process called hyperkeritinization.
 Normally, the oil produced by the sebaceous gland travels up the hair shaft helping to cleanse the skin’s pores of dead skin cells and then combines with sweat on the surface of the skin to protect it from environmental irritants.
 But because the pore is blocked, the oil and dead skin cells build up underneath the surface of the skin and inside of the skin’s pores.

-Oil trapped under the surface of the skin builds up and can result in either a black/white head or it can turn into an acne breakout.
-The reason an acne breakout can form rather than a black/whitehead is the presence of propionibacterium acnes (acne causing bacteria) and inflammation.
+Oil trapped under the surface of the skin builds up and can result in either a black/white head or it can turn into a breakout.
+The reason a breakout can form rather than a black/whitehead is the presence of propionibacterium breakouts (breakouts causing bacteria) and inflammation.

 Above: results of using Polish and Renew over a two week period